JAForbes/pr-release/docs/env.md

 ## npm Token

-How to set up an npm access token for publish releases and pre-releases.
+How to set up an npm access token for publishing releases and pre-releases.

 TBC